0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 My baby, it's gone awry
 ```

-The beginning of the chorus, the narrator pleads with the lover to, regardless of what their relationship will become, to both remember what they say and what they look like.
-Here, the narrator is terrified of being forgotten as he clings onto their last good memories together.
-At this point, the narrator starts to come with terms that their relationship truly has begun to fall apart.
+The beginning of the chorus finds the narrator pleading with his lover to hold onto both his words and his image, regardless of what becomes of their relationship.
+Here, the narrator is terrified of being forgotten; he desperately clings to the last good memories they shared together, as if preserving his face in the lover’s mind might somehow grant them permanence in a relationship that is already slipping away.
+At this point, the narrator is beginning to come to terms with the reality that their relationship has truly fallen apart.
+However even in this admission, he frames his own erasure as the primary loss, revealing a deeper fear of being rendered invisible by someone who once gave him meaning.

 ```ad-quote
 title: **dish rags**: 1:C:4-6